How to Set Marketing Goals?

-Any marketing plan should be a healthy combination of long-term and short-term marketing goals.
+Any marketing plan should have a healthy combination of long-term and short-term marketing goals.
 These goals should be in line with your business plan and where you envision your business going in the far future.
-It might seem easiest to think small and start with the quick and easy things to do, but we recommend just the opposite.
-Think big and work your way backwards!
+It might seem easier to think small and focus on the quick wins only, but we recommend doing just the opposite.
+Think big and work your way backward!

 Here is the process that we recommend going by to define your marketing goals:

 - Look at the big picture: ask yourself where you want your business to be in a few years.
-It could be that you want to expand to a new location or retire early, or perhaps you wish you could have your spouse join you in the business full-time!
+It could be that you want to expand to a new location, retire early or perhaps employ your family in the business full-time!

 - Choose long-term marketing goals that will help you get to that point.
-We go over these in part 2 of this series.
+We go over these later in this article.

-- Choose short-term marketing goals to support your long-term goals.
+- Choose short-term marketing goals to your support your long-term goals.

 Example Marketing Goals: Short-Term

 Short-term marketing goals can be reached within a few months, a few weeks or even just a few days.
-Your short-term goals should bring you some quick successes that will help pave the way towards your long-term goals that will take somewhere from a few months to years to achieve.
-Essentially, your short-term goals are there to support your long-term goals, whether it is by bringing in revenue or building your brand.
+Your short-term goals should bring you some quick successes to help pave the way towards your long-term goals.
+The long-term goals, in turn, will take anywhere from a few months to a few years to achieve.
+Essentially, your short-term goals are there to support your long-term goals, whether it is by bringing in revenue or by building your brand.

 Here are some examples of the most common short-term marketing goals.
 Where does your business fit?

 Getting viewers to convert to customers is the end goal in any sales or lead-driven business.
-If raising conversions is your marketing goal, there are a number of techniques that can be employed.
-For example, lead magnets, pay-per-click (PPC) campaigns such as Google Ads campaigns, remarketing campaigns and more.
-First decide on the revenue increase you require, so you can determine how aggressive your strategy needs to be.
+There are many techniques for improving conversion rates.
+Lead magnets, pay-per-click (PPC) campaigns such as Google Ads campaigns and re-marketing campaigns are a few of these.
+First, define the revenue increase you need, so you can determine how aggressive your strategy needs to be.

 What is a lead magnet?

-A lead magnet is a marketing strategy where you offer something for free (for example a discount code to your online store or a free consultation for a project) in exchange for an e-mail address.
-Then, the e-mail addresses collected will be put on your business’ mailing list to receive newsletters or other marketing materials.
-Lead magnets are a great way of marketing to an audience that has already showed interest in your services and provided their e-mail addresses to you voluntarily.
+A lead magnet is a marketing strategy where you offer something for free in exchange for an e-mail address.
+For example, you could give a discount code to your online store or a free consultation for a project.
+Then, put the e-mail addresses collected on your mailing list to receive newsletters and other marketing materials.
+Lead magnets are a great way of marketing to an audience that has shown interest in your services.
+This type of audience will have a positive attitude towards receiving marketing materials, as they have provided their e-mail addresses voluntarily.

 What are remarketing campaigns?

 Remarketing campaigns show ads to a targeted audience of people who have already visited your website.
-Most common remarketing platforms are Facebook and Google.
-Remarketing campaigns are a cost-effective form of marketing, as the audience has already expressed an interest in what your business offers.
+The most common re-marketing platforms are Facebook and Google.
+Re-marketing campaigns are cost-effective because the audience has already expressed an interest in your business.

 What is user generated content?